Welcome to part 7 of a 10 part series:

 That’s an important point: News isn’t given to you literally – “just the facts”.
 Nope.
-Information is always presented to you in a very strategic way, with some things focused on and emphasized, and other things ignored or minimized, in order for you to come to certain conclusions that suit the agenda of the news network you’re watching.
+Information is always presented and spun at you in a very strategic way, with some things focused on and emphasized, and other things ignored or minimized, in order for you to come to certain conclusions that suit the agenda of the news network you’re watching.

-- Certain stories are talked about and not others
+- Certain topics are talked about and not others

 - Certain people are interviewed and not others